ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 version of the resource.

-However, because resources can depend on other resources (e.g., cost maps depend on network maps), an ALTO client MUST NOT use a dependent resource if the resource on which it depends has changed.
+However, because resources can depend on other resources (e.g., cost maps depend on network maps), an ALTO client must not use a dependent resource if the resource on which it depends has changed.
 There are at least two ways an ALTO client can do that.
 The following paragraphs illustrate these techniques by referring to network and cost map messages, although these techniques apply to any dependent resources.

-Note that when a network map changes, the server SHOULD send the network map update message before sending the updates for the dependent cost maps.
+Note that when a network map changes, the server should send the network map update message before sending the updates for the dependent cost maps.